bwaidelich/types/README.md

 Starting with version [1.1](https://github.com/bwaidelich/types/releases/tag/1.1.0), this package allows to refer to interface types.

-In order to instantiate an object via its interface, the instance class name has to be specified via the `__type` key.
+In order to instantiate an object via its interface, the instance class name has to be specified via the `__type` key (with version [1.4+](https://github.com/bwaidelich/types/releases/tag/1.4.0) the name of this key can be configured, see [Discriminator](#Discriminator))
 All remaining array items will be used as usual.
 For simple objects, that only expect a single scalar value, the `__value` key can be specified additionally:

 ```php